Houston LGBT Discrimination Attorney

 As mentioned previously, an employee can be fired for their gender identity and sexual orientation.
 The plaintiffs in the Supreme Court case, whose accusations later produced a victorious outcome, experienced sex discrimination in the form of termination.
 Other examples of sex discrimination include:

-• Being forced to work roles than aren’t client-facing
+- Being forced to work roles that aren’t client-facing

 There are various examples of sex discrimination that aren’t mentioned above.
 Whether or not you are an LGBT individual, it’s important to recognize your workplace rights and ensure everyone is doing their part to comply with the law and treat each other properly.
 Our Houston LGBT discrimination lawyers understand that not every employee may speak up against unlawful behavior; some people stay quiet because they believe the sex discrimination is “meaningless” or “that’s how things are.”
 Others may experience more serious acts of sex discrimination and refuse to bring it to a supervisor’s attention in fear of retaliation.